Skip to main content

 Command is where the actual functionality exists, and it's represented as a Node.

-Code-wise, all Command types are derivation of Command.
+Code-wise, all Command types are derivations of Command.
 It is a class that mainly consists of a single executable method called Execute.

 Command

-Notice that each command node may has different connection point color.
-Each color represents different connection type.
-Each connection will pass certain data, except for white connection.
-The white connection is called Main Connection, while the other colors are Property Connection.
+Notice that each command node may have different connection point colors.
+Each color represents a different connection type.
+Each connection will pass certain data, except for the white connection.
+The white connection is called the Main Connection, while the other colors are Property Connections.

 In-points and out-points can only be connected if they are of the same color.
 To create a connection, we can left click or hold click an out-point of a certain command, and then left click an in-point of another command.
 To remove a connection, we can left click the dot in the middle of the connection line.